loukasdrosos/Seismic-Monitoring-Webapp/README.md

 ## Overview

-This project is a full-stack web application for monitoring and visualizing earthquake data in Greece.
+This is a full-stack web application for real-time monitoring and visualization of earthquake activity in Greece.

 It provides:

 - **Real-time earthquake data** from a database.
 - **Interactive map** with clustered markers and heatmap visualization.
-- **Statistics sidebar** with charts for number of earthquakes, average magnitude, and maximum magnitude over time.
+- **Dynamic statistics sidebar** with charts for number of earthquakes, average magnitude, and maximum magnitude over time.
-- **Filtering** by date, latitude, longitude, depth, and magnitude.
+- **Advanced filtering** by date, latitude, longitude, depth, and magnitude.

 ---